 Beets are much more than a simple root vegetable.
-Deep within their bright purple core are antioxidants and vitamins that are very beneficial to your health.
-There are all sorts of ways you can include them in your diet, whether on their own, or accompanied by other ingredients, such as apple.
+Deep within their bright purple core, lie antioxidants and vitamins that are very beneficial to your health.
+You can consume them in different ways, on their own, or accompanied by other ingredients, such as apple.

 The Spanish Nutrition Foundation indicates that beets have a high water and fiber content, making them very light.
 They promote good intestinal transit and can help to prevent constipation when eaten regularly as part of a balanced diet.

-- Potassium is essential for nerve cell and muscle function.
+- Potassium is essential for the functioning of nerve and muscle cells.
 It helps maintain normal blood pressure and contributes to the regulation of processes such as protein and glycogen synthesis.
-Moreover, it plays a decisive role in determining resting membrane potential, which in turn generates action potential, essential for normal neuronal and muscle function.
-It also helps to maintain water and acid base balance.
+Moreover, it plays a decisive role in determining resting membrane potential which, in turn, generates action potential, essential for normal neuronal and muscle function.
+Also, it helps to maintain water and acid-base balance.

 - Folates is a generic term for a number of compounds that perform a similar function to folic acid (pteroylglutamic acid or PGA) which are involved in carbon transfer reactions.
 Folates act as a coenzyme in multiple acceptance reactions, redox processes, and in the transfer of carbon units, including nucleotides and certain amino acids.

 Do you love beets?
-Do you enjoy their refreshing, earth flavor?
+Do you enjoy their refreshing, earthy flavor?
 Do you prefer them raw or boiled with a little oil and salt?
-If the answer is yes, then you should know that you’re enjoying a really healthy vegetable.
+If so, then you should know that you’re enjoying a really healthy vegetable.
 It’s even good for your liver!

 Source of antioxidants

-Beets are rich in beta-carotene, carotenoids, and flavonoids – all powerful antioxidants that give them that distinctive, attractive color.
+Beets are rich in beta-carotene, carotenoids, and flavonoids, which are powerful antioxidants that give them that distinctive and attractive color.

-In 2012, the New England Journal of Medicine published an interesting clinical trial which explained that patients with fatty liver disease showed significant improvements when they ate a diet rich in antioxidants.
+In 2012, the New England Journal of Medicine published an interesting clinical trial that explained that patients with fatty liver disease showed significant improvements when they ate a diet rich in antioxidants.
 More specifically, it showed that the treatment reduced inflammation and fat levels in the liver.
 This is due to a type of antioxidant: betalain.